andreabenini/linux.tips/gentoo/broken.packages.md

-# Rescue a broken gentoo box
+# Rescue a broken package in a gentoo box
 when you screw an important package (mpfr, portage, binutils, ...) you're in a mess and sometimes you need a binary version of that package (even if it's updated) in order to fix your installation.
 When you destroy for example sys-apps/portage you are in a serious problem.
 All you can do is: